wp-plugins/html5-jquery-audio-player/readme.txt

 Yep, sure can.
 This plugin is just a WordPress version of HTML5 Music Player by Saleem over at [Codebase Hero](http://www.codebasehero.com/2011/06/html-music-player/)

+= Are there any known bugs? =
+Yes sorry, any plugin is a work in progress - I'm working to fix the following known issues as soon as possible:
+* Conflict with Jetpack plugin
+* Conflict with WordPress SEO plugin
+* PRO Version - Problem with adding more than one player to the same page/post for some users

+= What features are being added soon? =
+* Other language support
+* Import/export csv playlist function
+* On/off button for Artist field
+* Upload media button for mp3/ogg url fields

 = Where can I get support for this plugin? =

 If you've tried all the obvious stuff and it's still not working please request support via the forum.
 Remember to include a link to your site where the player is embedded, and a full description of the issue plus the steps you've already taken to try to solve it.